 Step 1: Adjusting the Firewall

-In case you were positive with our request about Prerequisites and enabled a UFW firewall on your server, your MongoDB installation will be inaccessible from the internet.
+In case you were positive with our request about Prerequisites and enable a UFW firewall, your MongoDB installation will be inaccessible from the internet.
 Use this secure setting if you need to use MongoDB only locally with applications running on the same server.
 It also helps you to connect to your MongoDB server from a remote location.
 You can allow incoming connections to the port where the database is listening by adding a new UFW rule to be able to connect to your MongoDB server from a remote location.
 However, the first step is to check which port is listening to with the lsof command.
 You would use it to return a list with every open file in a system.
 Once it combined with the -i option, it lists only network-related files or data streams.

 To redirect the output produced by lsof -i to a grep command that searches for a string named mongo run the command below: